Would you like to streamline your morning routine?

 Purging my closet sparked ideas for how I could organize the clothes that I wanted to keep.
 It also allowed me extra room to fill the holes in my wardrobe.

-RELATED POST: How to Declutter Kids Clothes + Why You Should
+YOU MAY LIKE: How to Declutter Kids Clothes + Why You Should

 Which leads us to the next step…